mrcrow/MRoundedButton/README.md

 MRHollowView can be used to place the MRoundedButton on an image view or something.
 > In the drawRect: method, each subview of HRHollowView are EO cliped to its bounds.
 Then the superview content can be displayed via the hollowed shapes.

+TODO
+====
+1. Fix typo (I'm not a native English speaker, so I need your help)
+2. Border issue
+3. Make it Cocoapods

 Lisence
 =======
 > Permission is hereby granted, free of charge, to any person obtaining a copy